Plombo/showmiiwads/ShowMiiWads/Readme.txt

-Xuzz, SquidMan, megazig, Matt_P, Omega and The Lemon Man for Wii.py (which was the base for TPL conversion) SquidMan for Zetsubou (which was a reference for TPL conversion) Andre Perrot for gbalzss (which was the base for LZ77 decompression) NeoRame for the Logo
+Xuzz, SquidMan, megazig, Matt_P, Omega and The Lemon Man for Wii.py (which was the base for TPL conversion) SquidMan for Zetsubou (which was a reference for TPL conversion) Andre Perrot for gbalzss (which was the base for LZ77 decompression) NeoRame for the Logo + Icon
-Blitzur for Betatesting
-kedest for Betatesting
-nutta_nic for Betatesting
-Dteyn for Betatesting
-acesniper for Betatesting
-carbonyle for French translation
+Blitzur, kedest, nutta_nic, Dteyn and acesniper for Betatesting carbonyle and Cyan for French translation
+Tetsuo Shima for Italian translation putifruti for Spanish translation pesaroso for Norwegian translation
 Everyone for using this application
 -----------------------------------------------------------------------------------------